helix-foundation/currency/contracts/currency/README.md

  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power and accounts for the delegation decisions of the `account` address.
  - the division is done via deterministic integer division with truncation

-#### tokenSupply
+#### totalSupply
 Arguments: none

-Overrides the `tokenSupply` function in `VoteCheckpoints` to account for inflation.
+Overrides the `totalSupply` function in `ERC20` to account for inflation.
 The uninflated value stored in the `ERC20` store is divided by the most recent inflation multiplier to the current block when the function is called.

 ##### Security Notes
  - the division is done via deterministic integer division with truncation